Tuesday, January 01, 2013

 Salt and vinegar poured on my open heart.

-Twice we said hello to a new baby, a new family member.
+Three times we said hello to a new baby, a new family member.

-Twice we let ourselves imagine the new addition ...
+Three times we let ourselves imagine the new addition ...

 the clothes, the smells, the change in our family.

-Twice we were chosen to say goodbye to that new baby.
+Three times we were chosen to say goodbye to that new baby.

-Especially losing so closely after the first.
+Especially losing so closely together these last times.

-07.30.12 - we said goodbye to our first angel.
+07.2006 - we said goodbye to our first angel.

-10.28.12 - we said goodbye to our second.
+10.28.12 - we said goodbye to our third.

 Life swirled